coopdevs/monitoring-role/README.md

 * `node_exporter`: prometheus exporter that collects general data about the state of a host.
 * `promtail`: the main exporter for Loki, a logs server similar to Prometheus and compatible with Grafana.

-This role supports some applications with their default login:
+This role supports some applications with their default logging format:
 * [Odoo12](https://github.com/coopdevs/odoo-role)
 * [Coopdevs backups](https://github.com/coopdevs/backups-role/)